ayatokura/ai-openscale/cloud-connect-db.md

 1. You can also click **Select a different location** to specify a database location outside of your {{site.data.keyword.Bluemix_notm}} account.

-    {{site.data.keyword.aios_short}} uses a PostgreSQL or Db2 database to store model related data (feedback data, scoring payload) and calculated metrics.
+    {{site.data.keyword.aios_short}} uses a PostgreSQL or Db2 database to store model-related data (feedback data, scoring payload) and calculated metrics.
 Lite Db2 plans are not currently supported.
     {: note}

     - Select the **Database Type** (`Compose for PostgreSQL`, `Database for PostgreSQL`, or `Db2`), then provide connection information: